 From January 2008 to December 2012, average house prices in São Paulo and Rio de Janeiro rose by 159% (98% inflation-adjusted), and by 194% (124% inflation-adjusted), respectively.
 The mortgage market also grew from just 1.5% of GDP in 2007 to about 6.2% of GDP in 2012.

-The weakening economy and the central bank’s contractionary monetary policy are expected to have negative impacts on the housing market during the remainder of the year.
-However, many foreign investors remain optimistic about the Brazilian housing market, as Rio de Janeiro will host the FIFA World Cup final match in 2014, and the Olympics in 2016, which may augur well for house prices in that city.
+However, many foreign investors remain optimistic, as Rio de Janeiro will host the FIFA World Cup final match this June 2014 and the Olympics in 2016, which are now seen to have positive impact on house prices, especially in that city.

-In addition, President Dilma Rousseff has been recently pouring money into the housing market, using federal subsidies and state bank loans.
-Rouseff has nearly doubled spending on the country’s plan to build two million affordable homes by 2014.
+In addition, President Dilma Rousseff has been pouring money into the housing market, using federal subsidies and state bank loans.
+Rouseff has nearly doubled spending on the country’s plan to build two million affordable homes by end-2014.

 For over the year now, a US-like credit bubble has been feared to exist in Brazil.
 The country’s economic growth is slowing, and the wider global environment is not encouraging, with Europe’s sovereign debt crisis worsening, and Asia slowing.

 Capital Economics argues that the situation is now critical: